ED-IP/Milestone-2-Project/README.md

 ### Bugs

-- The navigation is not functional when used with small screen sizes.
+- The navigation bar is not functional when used with small screen sizes.
 - Images on the "What to do section" scales from the top left corner rather than the center of  the image.
 - When the site is visualized on small screen devices the elements on the "What to do section" doesn't align correctly.